 the connecting shaft between the existing segment "B" and "D" – a

-tunneling of a mere thirty-two feet through the relatively soft
+tunnelling of a mere thirty-two feet through the relatively soft

 limestone blocks; it was a task that could be achieved not in days but

 "The record of Marduk’s entombment, alive, within the Great Pyramid has been preserved on clay tablets found in the ruins of Ashur and Nineveh, the ancient Assyrian capitals.
-The Ashur text suggests that it had served as a script for a New Year’s mystery play in Babylon that reenacted the god’s suffering and reprieve.
+The Ashur text suggests that it had served as a script for a New Year’s mystery play in Babylon that re-enacted the god’s suffering and reprieve.
 But neither the Babylonian version, nor the Sumerian historical text on which the script was based, have so far been found."

 Because the pyramid is heavily damaged at the location of the original entrance, it may be that there had been the attempt to force through the original entrance first, before breaking through the stone below.

 Starting in October 2015, the Japanse and French scientist of the